veikman/dmote-keycap/doc/batch.md

 properties, with vectors of individual switches as their values.
 Each individual switch must be represented either by a map of properties or by a shorthand format interpreted according to the parent map.
 Valid examples of the expected format are available under `config`.

-Here is a usage example calling one of those examples without any further customization through the CLI:
+Here is a CLI usage example calling a file in `config` without customization through the CLI:

     lein run -- --batch config/concertina/64key/mx/colemak.edn --render

-OpenSCAD and Inkscape are required to run this example.
+To run that, you must have Leiningen, OpenSCAD, and Inkscape installed.

 For large batches with complex legends, add `--montage` for an easier means of inspecting the typesetting, using ImageMagick.
+In a batch, other CLI parameters apply to all caps.
+For example, `--supported` adds supports to all caps.